agabor/gitplan/readme.md

 - Root path for Git Plan data
 - Your preferred editor (defaults to vim)

-This creates a config file at `$HOME/.gitplan/config.ini` or `./config.ini` if run from the current directory.
+This creates a config file at `$HOME/.gitplan/config.ini`.

 4. Optional: Add to your PATH for system-wide access